piragenth-ltfb/linuxtutorialforbeginners/_posts/2022-12-25-how-to-deplo-a-hugo-site-on-netlify.md

 ---
-title: "2022 12 25 How to Deplo a Hugo Site on Netlify"
+title: "How to Deplo a Hugo Site on Netlify"
 date: 2022-12-25T07:41:52+05:30
 draft: false
 ---

-import { H1, H2, H3, H4, H5, H6, Code } from '@theme-ui/components'

 # Introduction to Netlify